Doug Pazienza BA (Double Major), Dip, BSc (Hons), Reg. MBACP

 - Art Therapy: A picture is worth a thousand words.
 Sometimes I have brought art therapy into the work and provide a sketch pad and coloured pencils/markers as a medium for the client to lay down their stuff in a creative, non-verbal way.

 - Animal Assisted Therapy in Counselling (AAT-C): The psychological and physiological benefits of human-animal interaction is widely acknowledged and there is a strong evidence base to support this.
-For more than a year my certified therapy dog and I have been visiting patients suffering from delirium at a local hospital as volunteers for a registered charity.
-Recently I introduced her (photo below) into my counselling practice.
+For more than two years my certified therapy dog and I have been visiting patients suffering from delirium at North Tyneside General Hospital as volunteers for a registered charity.
+She (photo below) also works with me in my counselling practice.
 If I think she might be of service to a client or if her presence might in some way enhance the counselling frame, I will consult the client for their thoughts on introducing her and following an assessment and amendment to our therapy contract, will bring her into our work.

 - Nature-based Therapy: The restorative benefits of nature are measurable and noticeable.
 A new and evolving focus for my practice is nature-based therapy.
 Communing with nature outdoors in good weather can be a therapeutic setting in which to do counselling.
 As I live on a farm, I have a tranquil and healthful outdoor space in a semi-secluded garden (photo below).
 A dynamic natural environment can open new possibilities as well as refresh the therapeutic dyad.
 With consent from the client, we may hold our session outside.